Travel, experience, conserve with

 Jump to main menu

-Visiting two of Botswana’s less visited national parks, this small group mobile camping safari goes in search of some of the region's more obscure species, including the elusive aardvark, brown hyena and aardwolf.
+Visiting some of Botswana’s less visited national parks and reserves, this small group mobile camping and lodge safari goes in search of some of the region's most obscure species, including the elusive aardvark, brown hyena and aardwolf.

-Limited to just six participants and travelling throughout in an open sided vehicle, this pioneering new mobile camping safari is the perfect option for those fortunate enough to have visited Botswana’s Okavango Delta and who now wish to see something else of Botswana and, with luck, encounter some difficult to see mammals.
+Limited to just seven participants and travelling throughout in an open sided vehicle, this pioneering new mobile camping and lodge-based safari is the perfect option for those looking to find some of Southern Africa’s most elusive mammals.
+It's also ideal for those fortunate enough to have visited Botswana’s Okavango Delta and who now wish to see something else of Botswana and, with luck, encounter some difficult to see mammals.

-These species alone provide reason enough to visit these areas and will indeed be an important focus of the trip, but there is also a range of smaller, less well-known mammals that we will be hoping to find, including such sought-after species as aardwolf, brown hyena, meerkat and the near mythical aardvark.
+These species alone provide reason enough to visit these areas and will indeed be an important focus of the trip, but there's also a range of smaller, less well-known mammals that we will be hoping to find, including such sought-after species as aardwolf, brown hyena, meerkat and the near mythical aardvark.
+We conclude our journey at a remote private reserve in the Kalahari, where we search for these and other nocturnal species by night and track white rhino with the help of the local San bushmen by day.

 Typical Itinerary